 - Pooh-Bah, likewise, is always cast as a bass or a baritone.

-- Evolving Music: The titular list from "I've Got A Little List".
-If the words aren't updated to poke fun of current topical references, it's probably only because the director is a major traditionalist.
+- Evolving Music: The titular list from "I've Got A Little List" usually has the words updated to poke fun at current topical references, unless the director is a major traditionalist.
 Gilbert himself sanctioned some of this rewriting when he realized that "the lady novelist" on Ko-Ko's list wouldn't always be seen as "a singular anomaly" and let singers suggest their own alternatives.
 The most popular replacement?
 "The girl who's not been kissed"!
 The prohibitionist is also a popular substitution.

 - Less frequently, the Mikado's song receives this treatment as well.